How knowledge is connected to spiritual awakening

 The more we know the more we feel closer to Allah.
 And for this reason, the Messenger of Allah used to make this supplication as it was mentioned in the Qur’an.

-When Allah mentioned regarding an increase in something in the Qur’an, He mentioned two things; knowledge and piety.
+When Allah mentions increase in the Qur’an, He refers to two things; knowledge and piety.
 The more knowledge you have, the more you can increase in your piety and God consciousness, and therefore this enables you to become closer to Allah.

 Imam Ahmed said: ‘People need knowledge more than water and food’ because you can do without food and water for sometime but you need knowledge in every breath of your life.
 Allah is dictating to the Messenger of Allah (peace be on him): ‘And say O Muhammad, ‘my Lord, Increase me in knowledge.’
 An important point to note is that this statement is in the active form.
 It is a continuous call to Allah, calling Him in a submissive manner, declaring that it is He that sustains and provides for us.
 So say: